Table of Contents

 But the new 10DLC system allows A2P texting at volume and overcomes, or at least curtails, most of the issues shared short codes face (listed below).

 An A2P 10DLC number is a number registered by an organization or business for a specific use case.
-This number is vetted by carriers and thus they are less likely to mark your number as spam or filter out your messages.
+This number is vetted by carriers, and thus, they are less likely to mark your number as spam or filter out your messages.
 We cover more details below.

 Mobile carriers have rolled out major changes affecting who can send texts and how they send them.
 That new system, as mentioned above, is the A2P 10DLC system.